drhcelik/FickianTransportFoam/README.md

    Reformulate in terms of entalphy using the relation $dh_{s,k}=c_{p,k}dT$
    $$-\lambda \nabla T = -\frac{\lambda}{c_p} \nabla h_s  + \frac{\lambda}{c_p}\sum_{k=1}^N h_k \nabla Y_k$$
 > [!NOTE]
 > The implicit formulation is not compatible with the default implementation of a coupled temperature boundary condition in OpenFOAM, which      balances the heat fluxes using temperature gradients [2].
-Thus, for conjugate heat transfer applications, the native explicit formulation should be used, when the default coupled temperature boundary condition is used.
+Thus, for conjugate heat transfer applications with the default coupled temperature boundary condition, the native explicit formulation should be used.

 ## Why OpenFOAM's native implementation "FickianFourier" is unstable?